Mars and when to observe it

 I have a number of theories regarding the Martian Canals:

 1) They are strings of bacterial life living on mountain ranges which, as on earth, approximate straight or bent lines.
-These change in color with the seasons.
+These change in colour with the seasons.
 It used to be thought that the wave of darkening was caused by the plants appearing in the land irrigated by canals.

 2) They are a mind presentation, imagination, an interaction of left and right brain.
-They are a spiritual vision of a vanished civilization... a presentation by God, to humanity, of what may one day occur on Earth... desolation and ruin.
+They are a spiritual vision of a vanished civilisation... a presentation by God, to humanity, of what may one day occur on Earth... desolation and ruin.
 The vision of Mars as a doomed older world is prevalent in C.S.
 Lewis science fiction, P. Lowell science fiction, and elsewhere.

 3) The canals are actually 'there' but are evident in a wavelength not visible to the human eye, or by cameras which tend to pick up the infra-red to visible wavelength.
 The fact is, some astronomers can see them, and some cannot.
 This tells me a particular wavelength, (or type of imagination!) is required.
 Patrick Moore spent 70 years observing Mars and professed never to have seen a canal, (yet his map appears to contain at least two....Patrick Moore on Mars